destinyae/docs/README.md

 ## Key Repositories

-Below is a curated list of GitHub repositories part of the Avail Project.
+Below is a curated list of GitHub repositories as part of the Avail Project.

 <details>
 <summary>Get Started</summary>